coursier/coursier/doc/docs/other-version-selection.md

 ## Principle

-When we depend on several intervals and specific versions of a dependency, we take the intersection of the intervals.
+When we depend on several intervals and specific versions of a dependency, we first take the intersection of the intervals.
 If it's empty, there's a conflict (non overlapping intervals).
 If no intervals are passed, it's equivalent to have interval `(,)` (matches all versions).